SharSrivastava87/TSADepression/README.md

 2. Version Two of Bespoke Model
 - This second model included more dense and convelututions layers, and showed subsatinal improvemnt from the prior.
 We also added more trainable parameters.
-- Folowing 50 epochs of training the best checkpoint from this iteration yeilded MAE's of 1.620 and 2.918 with consistently tapering loss
+- Folowing 50 epochs of training, the best checkpoint from this iteration yeilded MAE's of 1.620 and 2.918 with consistently tapering loss
 - However this mdoel was a lot more computationaly exahustive and requried use to utilize more gpus for training (2 x NVIDIA 1080ti's)